nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User identifies the task to update, enters attributes of the task to be changed and instructs system to save changes
+1. User identifies the task to update, enters attributes of the task. to be changed and instructs system to save changes.
-2. System saves the updated task
+2. System saves the updated task.
 Use case ends.

 **Extensions**